plopesc/ludwig/README.md

 new release, since the library is suddenly no longer found.

 ## Future improvements
- - A reports page that lists the packages and their statuses (Found / Not Found).
  - Automatic downloads and unzipping?

 ## Limitations